The following information and guidance is provided to assist with your business reopening and operation during the COVID-19 pandemic.

 In accordance with the ATUPA law, the DBCH is required to post, on a quarterly basis, the names and addresses of businesses that have sold age-restricted tobacco or tobacco-related products to minors.

-The following tobacco vendors were found to have violated the Adolescent Tobacco-Use Prevention Act between January 1, 2019 and March 31, 2019 by selling tobacco or electronic cigarette products to a minor, or for selling tobacco while their registration was suspended or revoked.
+The following tobacco vendors were found to have violated the Adolescent Tobacco-Use Prevention Act between July 1, 2023 and December 31, 2023 by selling tobacco or electronic cigarette products to an underage individual, or for selling tobacco while their registration was suspended or revoked.
 The number of violations that each vendor currently has also appears.

 For questions or information about the Adolescent Tobacco-Use Prevention Act, contact the Dutchess County Department of Behavioral & Community Health, Tobacco Enforcement section at 845-486-3404.